-Clear cell chondrosarcomas represent a chondrosarcoma subtype representing 1-2% of all chondrosarcomas.
-They are typically low-grade (see chondrosarcoma grading) and get their name from the presence of clear cell chondrocytes which have abundant vacuolated cytoplasm due to the presence of glycogen.
+Clear cell chondrosarcomas are a subtype of chondrosarcoma constituting 1-2% of all chondrosarcomas.
+They are typically low-grade (see chondrosarcoma grading) and get their name from the presence of clear cell chondrocytes which contain abundant vacuolated cytoplasm due to the presence of glycogen.

-Typically they present in patients in their 3rd to 5th decades, with men being affected twice as often as women (M:F ~ 2:1 ).
+They typically present in patients in their 3rd to 5th decade, with men being affected twice as often as women (M:F ~ 2:1 ).

 Symptoms persist for an average duration of one year, suggesting slow growth of the lesion.

-In approximately half of cases conventional chondrosarcomatous elements are also present.
-Macroscopically haemorrhage and cyst formation are common, and radiographically matrix calcification is uncommon.
+In approximately half of the cases, conventional chondrosarcomatous elements are also present.
+Macroscopically, haemorrhage and cyst formation are common, and radiographically matrix calcification is uncommon.

-The lesion is most often in an epiphyseal location (a contradistinction to the conventional chondrosarcoma which is usually metaphyseal-diaphyseal).
+The lesion is most often in an epiphyseal location (in contradistinction to conventional chondrosarcoma, which is usually metaphyseal-diaphyseal).

 - tubular long bones: 85-90%